premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <details>
 <summary><b>Show Answer</b></summary>
 <blockquote>
-- `Manual Software Testing` is a process where human testers manually run test cases, and maintians the test reports.
+- `Manual Software Testing` is a process where human testers manually run test cases, and maintain the test reports.
 - With `Automated Software Testing`, the test cases are executed by automation tools such as test scripts and code.

 </blockquote>